Reconstructing the topology of clones: Main Notions, More Background, and Results

 It is a fact that every CSP of an $\omega$-categorical structure $\Gamma$ is equal (as the set of instances with a positive answer) to the CSP of another $\omega$-categorical structure $\Gamma'$ which is a \emph{model-complete core}~\cite{BodHilsMartin}, i.e., a structure whose automorphisms are dense in its endomorphisms; in other words, $\Aut(\Gamma')$ is dense in the unary part of $\pol(\Gamma')$.
 We are therefore particularly interested in this situation.
 Surprisingly, it turns out to be a non-trivial task to show for a given closed oligomorphic subgroup $\mathbf G$ of $\mathbf S$ with automatic continuity (the strongest form of reconstruction) that the closure $\overline{\mathbf G}$ of $\mathbf G$ in $\mathbf O^{(1)}$ has some form of reconstruction.
 Note that when $\Gamma$ is a structure whose automorphism group induces $\mathbf G$, then $\overline{\mathbf G}$ is the topological monoid induced by the monoid $\overline{\Aut(\Gamma)}$ of elementary self-embeddings of $\Gamma$, i.e., of self-embeddings preserving all first-order formulas over $\Gamma$.

-The somewhat inverse problem, namely proving that oligomorphic groups are isomorphic as topological groups when their closures are isomorphic as abstract (non-topological) monoids has been investigated in~\cite{Lascar}; confer also Section~\ref{sect:monoids} for a result we will use from this work.
+The related problem of proving that oligomorphic groups are isomorphic as topological groups when their closures are isomorphic as abstract (non-topological) monoids has been investigated in~\cite{Lascar}; confer also Section~\ref{sect:monoids} for a result we will use from this work.